Firearm Possession: Actual vs. Constructive Possession

 In situations where the defendant is charged with constructive possession in a jointly occupied home and the firearm is not in plain sight, the fact that the firearm is close to the defendant in proximity is not enough to prove that he possessed it.
 In these type of cases, the State is required to provide more evidence to prove possession.
 This evidence can come in the form of incriminating statements, fingerprints, DNA, or eyewitness testimony indicating the defendant possessed the firearm at some point in time.
 However, where the only proof of guilt is circumstantial, the State will not be able to prove the charge if there is a reasonable theory of innocence.
 The charge of Felon in Possession of a Firearm is a third degree felony.
 If convicted, the penalty is up to five years in prison or probation.

 If you or someone you know has been arrested or accused of felon in possession of a firearm, or any other misdemeanor or felony offense, please contact our firm for a free consultation so we can provide you with the legal assistance you need.
-Contact us today and see what an attorney at Taracks & Associates can do for you.
+Contact us today to speak with a qualified criminal defense lawyer and take the first step toward protecting your freedom.

 Free Consultation